Matatika/matatika-build/aws-terraform/README.md

 Environment-specific configurations are provided via `.tfvars` files and backend config.

 Sensitive values should not be stored in `.tfvars` files committed to version control.
+Use Secrets Manager with `data` instead.

 The current configuration does not yet use assume-role; it can be added later if required.